AMLResearchProject/all-classifiers-2019/Python/_Caffe/allCNN/Data-Sorting.md

 A reminder that we use the [ALL_IDB1 dataset from Acute Lymphoblastic Leukemia Image Database for Image Processing](https://homes.di.unimi.it/scotti/all/ "ALL_IDB1 dataset from Acute Lymphoblastic Leukemia Image Database for Image Processing") dataset, to use this dataset you must request access by visiting [this page](https://homes.di.unimi.it/scotti/all/#download "this page").

+### CaffeHelpers
+If you have the latest code from the repository, you should have the file: [Classes/CaffeHelpers.py](https://github.com/AMLResearchProject/AML-ALL-Classifiers/blob/master/Python/_Caffe/allCNN/Classes/CaffeHelpers.py "Classes/CaffeHelpers.py") in the [allCNN project directory](https://github.com/AMLResearchProject/AML-ALL-Classifiers/tree/master/Python/_Caffe/allCNN/ "allCNN project directory").
+This Python class will be used to handle Caffe related tasks for our network.
+The three main functions that we use in CaffeHelpers are recreatePaperData(), createTrainingLMDB(), createValidationLMDB() and computeMean().

+### recreatePaperData()
+recreatePaperData() is the function that replicates the training and validation datasets using the sizes mentioned in the paper.

+### createTrainingLMDB()
+createTrainingLMDB() is the function that converts our training dataset into an LMDB database.

+### createValidationLMDB ()
+createValidationLMDB () is the function that converts our validation dataset into an LMDB database.

+### computeMean()
+computeMean() is the function that removes the mean of each image.

 # Detecting Acute Lymphoblastic Leukemia Using Caffe, OpenVino & Neural Compute Stick Series
 - [Introduction to convolutional neural networks in Caffe](https://software.intel.com/en-us/articles/detecting-acute-lymphoblastic-leukemia-using-caffe-openvino-neural-compute-stick-2-part-1 "Introduction to convolutional neural networks in Caffe")
 - [Preparing the Acute Lymphoblastic Leukemia dataset](https://www.linkedin.com/pulse/detecting-acute-lymphoblastic-leukemia-using-caffe-2-milton-barker-1f "Preparing the Acute Lymphoblastic Leukemia dataset")